Quad Cities Campus

 Accountancy at WIU Quad Cities

-The Department of Accountancy provides a student-centered environment that promotes academic excellence, professional and personal growth, a spirit of collegiality, and ethical and professional conduct.
-Western Illinois University–Quad Cities offers students options for careers in accounting.
-They may elect to complete the four-year Accountancy program, which will enable them to sit for the Certified Management Accountant (CMA), Certified Fraud Examiner (CFE), and other certification examinations.
-Students may also elect to complete a fifth year of education and receive the Master of Accountancy degree and thus meet the 150-hour requirement to sit for the Certified Public Accountant (CPA) examination.
-The Integrated Baccalaureate and Master’s Degree Program allows students to begin their graduate studies in their senior year.
+The Department of Accounting and Finance is proud to provide Accounting students one of Western Illinois University’s Signature Programs of Study.
+The Accounting program is student-centered and promotes academic excellence, professional and personal growth, collegiality, professionalism, and ethical conduct.
+Western’s Accountancy majors may elect to complete the four-year Accountancy program that will enable them to sit for the Certified Management Accountant (CMA), Certified Fraud Examiner, and other certification examinations.
+Additionally, qualifying students may elect to complete a fifth year of education and earn the Master of Accountancy degree that qualifies them to meet the 150-hour requirement to sit for the Certified Public Accountant (CPA) exam.
+Finally, WIU students who qualify to enter the Integrated Baccalaureate and Master’s Degree Program in Accountancy may begin their graduate studies in their senior year.

 Accounting for a Successful Career

-The Accountancy faculty is committed to excellence in teaching.
-They hold doctoral degrees from major universities, including Alabama, Florida, Memphis, Mississippi State, Oklahoma State, Saint Louis, and South Florida.
+The Accountancy faculty are committed to excellence in teaching.
+Many hold doctoral or law degrees from universities, including the following: Florida, Iowa, Memphis, Mississippi State, Saint Ambrose, Saint Louis, Wisconsin– Madison, and Texas at San Antonio.
 Most of the faculty are professionally certified and engaged in research, service, and professional interactions.

 The excellence of the faculty and curriculum is recognized by the accreditation of all undergraduate and graduate programs in business by the Association to Advance Collegiate Schools of Business (AACSB) International.
-In addition, the department holds a separate AACSB International accounting accreditation, a distinction awarded to less than 170 accounting programs in the United States and Canada
+In addition, the department holds separate AACSB International accounting accreditation, a distinction awarded to only 181 accounting programs worldwide.

 Successful Western alumni and other practitioners often visit our campuses to discuss their own experiences and available career opportunities.
 Internships with a wide variety of businesses, accounting firms, and nonprofit organizations are available to interested students.
 Through the on-campus career fairs, students learn about the diverse job and internship opportunities open to Accountancy majors.